apache/guacamole-manual/src/jdbc-auth.md

 : The hostname or IP address of the server hosting your database.

 `mysql-database`
-: The name of the database that you created for Guacamole.
-This is given as "guacamole_db" in the examples given in this chapter.
+: The name of the database you created for Guacamole (e.g., "guacamole_db").

 `mysql-username`
-: The username of the user that Guacamole should use to connect to the database.
-This is given as "guacamole_user" in the examples given in this chapter.
+: The username for Guacamole to connect to the database (e.g., "guacamole_user").

 `mysql-password`
-: The password Guacamole should provide when authenticating with the database.
+: The password Guacamole should provide when authenticating with the database (e.g., "some_password").
-  This is given as "some_password" in the examples given in this chapter.
 :::

 :::{tab} PostgreSQL